-The Safety Car has featured in 13 of the last 18 Belgian Grands Prix, and has appeared in every year since 2016.
-The most number of outings for the Safety Car in a race at this track is three, which happened in 2004.
+The Safety Car has featured in 13 of the last 19 Belgian Grands Prix.
+2023 was the first time since 2014 that the Belgian Grand Prix was not interrupted by a Safety Car or Virtual Safety Car period.
+The highest number of outings for the Safety Car in a race at this track is three, which happened in 2004.

 Six F1 races at Spa have been red-flagged.
 The 1987, 1990, 1998, 2001, 2016 and 2021 Belgian Grands Prix all featured red flag periods.

 The 2001, 2015 and 2021 Belgian Grands Prix are the only races at Spa which did not reach their scheduled distances.
 The 2001 Belgian Grand Prix ran to 36 laps instead of 44 following a crash for Luciano Burti in the early stages.
 A loss of power for Nico Hulkenberg at the end of the formation lap in 2015 meant that the original start was aborted and another formation lap commenced.
 As a result, the race distance was shortened from 44 laps to 43 laps.
 Meanwhile, heavy rain saw the 2021 event called off, with just a handful of laps completed under Safety Car conditions.
 Read more: F1 races which did not reach full distance.

 Spa and the surrounding Ardennes Forest area is notorious for its micro-climate.
 17 races here have been affected by rain.

 Prost has the most fastest laps at Spa

 36 different drivers have set the fastest lap of a race at Spa Francorchamps.

 Alain Prost is the driver with the most fastest laps here, having set the fastest lap of the Grand Prix six times.
 The count of 36 includes Nikita Mazepin, who was not officially credited with the Fastest Lap in 2021.